axeltanxl/notion-automation/README.md

     - Select event bus:
         - Choose "AWS default event bus"
     - Select targets:
-        - Select "Lambda functionb" from the dropdown menu
+        - Select "Lambda function" from the dropdown menu
         - Select the Lambda function you created to stop the EC2 instance
         - Leave the rest as default
     - Click "Create"
 3. Repeat step 2 to create another rule to trigger the Lambda function to start the EC2 instance

-##### Transfer files to EC2 instance
+##### Transfer files to EC2 instance and create cron job
 1. Go to EC2 service in AWS console
 2. If your EC2 instance is stopped, start it.
 3. Following [this](https://axeltan.com/how-to-transfer-files-from-your-computer-to-an-ec2-instance) guide, transfer the `create_page.py` & `.env` files to the EC2 instance.